Which lifestyle program should you join?

 Take home message

-- When choosing a weight management program, it’s important to consider what would fit into your lifestyle and help you achieve your goals.
+- When choosing a lifestyle program, it’s essential to consider what would fit into your lifestyle and help you achieve your goals.

-- Noom® and Second Nature are both exclusively digital and app-based programs, whereas Weight Watchers® has an optional face-to-face meeting plan.
+- Noom and Second Nature are online and app-based programs, whereas Weight Watchers has an optional face-to-face meeting plan.